sowmya-ari/todo-application/README.md

 To-do application.
-Start the application with "npm run dev" locally
+Start the application with "npm run dev" locally.

 Technologies using: